-- 2. The President shall be elected first.
+2. The President shall be elected first.
 Nominations shall be handed before each ballot to the oldest Member, who shall announce them to Parliament.
 If after three ballots no candidate has obtained an absolute majority of the votes cast, the fourth ballot shall be confined to the two Members who have obtained the highest number of votes in the third ballot.
-In the event of a tie the elder candidate shall be declared elected. - 3.
-As soon as the President has been elected, the oldest Member shall vacate the chair - 4.
-The Vice-Presidents shall then be elected on a single ballot paper.
-Those who on the first ballot, up to the number of twelve, obtain an absolute majority of the votes cast shall be declared elected in the numerical order of their votes.
-Should the number of candidates elected be less than the number of seats to be filled, a second ballot shall be held under the same conditions to fill the remaining seats.
-Should a third ballot be necessary, a relative majority shall suffice for election to the remaining seats.
-In the event of a tie the oldest candidates shall be declared elected. - 5.
-Subject to the provisions of paragraph 6, second subparagraph below, the Vice-Presidents shall take precedence in the order in which they were elected and, in the event of a tie, by age.
+In the event of a tie the elder candidate shall be declared elected.

+3. As soon as the President has been elected, the oldest Member shall vacate the chair.

+4. The Vice-Presidents shall then be elected on a single ballot paper.
+Those who on the first ballot obtain an absolute majority of the votes cast shall be declared elected.
+Should the number of candidates elected be less than the number of seats to be filled, a second ballot shall be held under the same conditions among candidates not yet elected.
+Should a third ballot be necessary, a relative majority shall suffice for election to the remaining seats, and in the event of a tie the oldest candidates shall be declared elected.

+5. The Vice-Presidents shall take precedence in the order in which they were elected, and in the event of a tie, by age.